Oggo87/GP4PP/README.md

-# Individual Meshes And Textures
+# GP4++

+A DLL to enhance and extend Grand Prix 4 functionality.

 A DLL to enable customisable loading for meshes and textures in Grand Prix 4, plus a couple of extra features.

 ## Description

-This DLL expands original Grand Prix 4 to allow full control of how meshes (front/rear wheels, helmets, cockpits, cars) and textures (cockpits, helmets) are loaded, supporting per-driver, per-team, and per-track custom loading.
+This DLL, formerly known as *Individual Meshes And Textures*, expands original Grand Prix 4 to allow full control of how meshes (front/rear wheels, helmets, cockpits, cars, collision meshes) and textures (cockpits, helmets) are loaded, supporting per-driver, per-team, and per-track custom loading.
 It includes features to manage LODs (Level of Detail), auto-naming conventions, and fallbacks to default GP4 assets when custom assets are unavailable.

+Additionally, it includes and expands on features originally found in [*High Resolution Pitcrews for Grand Prix 4* (`HiResPitcrew.dll`)](https://github.com/Oggo87/HiResPitcrew), both overcoming the limitation of 400 vertices in the original game, allowing high resolution pitcrew meshes to be used, and introducing support for per-team pitcrew meshes.

+Other features include:
+* Disabling the built-in check for an optical drive
+* Fixing the reversed tyre tread bug when using 3D rims
-Additionally, it enables using the built-in visor shader in the cockpit mesh and fixes the reversed tyre tread bug when using 3D rims.
+* Using the built-in visor shader in the cockpit mesh

 See [Usage](#Usage) for more info.